-- 1. The Module Assessment Board will receive: - the minutes of its previous substantive meeting and any intervening meetings; - notification of any actions taken under delegated authority; - the current approved module descriptor of each module; - the examination papers, course work and other assessments used; - the name of any student alleged to have been guilty of academic misconduct in relation to any of the modules under consideration and details of any action taken in relation to it; - the previous annual report of the External Examiner and the response to it; - the record of the relevant APL Board - in respect of each student: - if appropriate, a report on any placement or work-based learning undertaken: - o if appropriate, a report on any practical activity undertaken; - o the overall mark for the module: - the mark for each assessment element (i.e. coursework, examination etc); - o the mark for each component;
+- 1. The Module Assessment Board will receive: - the minutes of its previous substantive meeting and any intervening meetings - notification of any actions taken under delegated authority - the current approved module descriptor of each module - the examination papers, coursework and other assessments used - the name of any student alleged to have been guilty of academic misconduct in relation to any of the modules under consideration and details of any action taken in relation to it - the previous annual report and interim report of the External Examiner and the response to these reports

-- a record against each assessment mark of any decision made by the Extenuating Circumstances Panel; - a record against each mark showing if it is the result of the application of an assessment penalty, and if it is, the mark without penalty should also be available;
+- the record of the relevant RPL Board - in respect of each student: - if appropriate, a report on any placement or work-based learning undertaken including details of placement hours undertaken - o if appropriate, a report on any practical activity undertaken - the overall mark for the module - the mark for each assessment element (i.e. coursework, examination etc) - the mark for each component - a record against each assessment mark of any decision made by Registry for Extenuating Circumstances - a record against each mark showing if it is the result of the application of an assessment penalty and, if it is, the mark without penalty should also be available